What is MojuKai?

 McDojos and False Ranks

 In the culture of martial arts a "McDojo" is a school that provides subpar instruction and weak training regimen.
-They do not require for their students to work hard and truly learn the art.
+They do not require their students to work hard and truly learn the art.
 But, they convince their students that they are learning well.
 Many McDojos offer the opportunity to advance in rank every couple of months, sometimes monthly, and associate belt rank with skill...this is simply a fraud.
 No one can attain legitimate black belts skills in a year - not even two years.
 Giving belt ranks away to students who cannot demonstrate real abilities provides a false sense of achievement.
 When promoting competitions, these schools recommend 'closed' tournaments to their students, intentionally diverting them away from other styles so as not to expose the weakness of their training.
 Often they will claim that 'open' tournaments cheat as an excuse as to why their students do not win.
 In reality, they teach poor skills and their students' losses expose this.

-Be wary of schools that advertize themselves as "Mixed Martial Arts".
-Most schools who do this are ill prepared for teaching a single system much less several different styles simultaneously.
+Be wary of schools that advertise themselves as "Mixed Martial Arts".
+Most schools who do this are ill prepared for teaching a single system, much less several different styles simultaneously.
 And, as stated elsewhere, it is unlikely that any single instructor has developed the proficiency to effectively instruct in more than one system.
 Unless the school that you are considering as an MMA option has several instructors that teach different methods, consider them with caution.

 No Religious Undertones

-Bunkai (pronounced "boon-kigh") means "decomposition" and refers to breaking down techniques so that the student learns how, why and when they should be applied, not only what they look like.
+Bunkai (pronounced "boon-kigh") means "dissection" and refers to breaking down techniques so that the student learns how, why and when they should be applied, not only what they look like.
 It is one thing for an individual to be able to DO a thing, but completely another for them to be able to thoroughly EXPLAIN it.
-Any instructor who teaches exclusively by demonstrating and then expecting replication is ineffective.
+Any instructor who teaches exclusively by demonstrating and then expecting replication is minimally effective.
 Many instructors who invest in the effort to bunkai techniques believe that it is necessary only for advanced techniques.
 This shows impatience for "simple" tactics.
 This means that they have forgotten what it was like to be a young karate-ka (karate practitioner).
 It also means that they have forgotten the most important techniques of karate - good basics.
 Renshi Darby begins bunkai with the most basic elements of karate (how to make a fist, how to turn the shoulders, how to use the hips, and even how to breathe) because these are the most fundamental elements to the process of developing real karate abilities.
-And, as emphasized, it is not possible to learn advanced technques unless the essential basics are thoroughly developed.
+And, as emphasized, it is not possible to learn advanced techniques unless the essential basics are thoroughly developed.
 If you consider a martial arts instructor who does not explain techniques thoroughly, be suspicious of their depth of understanding.